ahhsaan/is117-1st-web/README.md

 5. Commit changes and push back to Github

-Now there are more things to do
+Now there are more things to do.